 Performance highlights of the 2017/2018 season include premieres of commissioned works for the symphony orchestras of Detroit and Toronto, the prairie premiere of Miller’s Palimpsest with the Edmonton Symphony Orchestra, a newly commissioned work for Vancouver’s Standing Wave and a new violin concerto for Müge Büyükçelen and the Victoria Symphony, which will be premiered at the 2017 ISCM World Music Days in Vancouver, BC.

 He has won numerous awards for composition that include a 2012 ASCAP Morton Gould Award, the 2011/12 Juilliard Orchestra Competition and two SOCAN awards for young composers (2011 and 2015.)

 An active pianist as well, Miller has performed at a variety of venues including Carnegie Hall’s Weill Hall, Lincoln Center and the Chan Center for the Performing Arts in Vancouver, BC.

-Born in Los Angeles in 1988 and raised in Vancouver, Canada, Miller holds a Masters and Doctorate of Musical Arts from the Juilliard School where he studied with Samuel Adler and John Corigliano and served as a Teaching Fellow in the Music Theory and Analysis Department.
+Born in Los Angeles in 1988 and raised in Vancouver, Canada, Miller holds Masters and Doctor of Musical Arts degrees from the Juilliard School where he studied with Samuel Adler and John Corigliano and served as a Teaching Fellow in the Music Theory and Analysis Department.
 Before his Juilliard days, he studied composition with Stephen Chatman and Dorothy Chang and piano with Sara Davis Buechner and Corey Hamm at the University of British Columbia.
-In 2014 at age 25, Miller was named the Victoria Symphony’s composer-in-residence for the Victoria Symphony in British Columbia, Canada.
+In 2014 at age 25, Miller was named the Victoria Symphony’s composer-in-residence – a position that he held until June of 2017.
 He is currently based in New York City where he maintains an active career as a composer and music educator.